iquitap/iquitap.github.io/_pages/about.md

 <!-- ~~I am looking for a full-time job, please feel free to reach out to me.~~ -->

 ## News
+- [2026.04] Our paper CuBridge is accepted by ACL 2026.
+Congratulations to Xing Ma!
 - [2026.02] Our paper eLLM is accepted by DAC 2026.
 - [2026.01] Our paper PD-Multiplexing is accepted by ASPLOS 2026.
 - [2025.11] Our paper FlashFuser is accepted by HPCA 2026.
 Congratulations to Ziyu!